 We have invested significant resources in the development of our most advanced drug candidates.
-Ruxolitinib recently entered into a pivotal Phase II clinical trial for the treatment of patients with steroid-refractory acute graft-versushost disease and is in other clinical trials.
-Epacadostat commenced Phase III clinical trials in late 2016.
+Ruxolitinib is in Phase II and Phase III clinical trials for the treatment of patients with steroid-refractory acute graft-versus-host disease and is in other clinical trials.
+Epacadostat is in a number of Phase III clinical trials.
 Further, we have a number of drug candidates in Phase I and Phase II clinical trials.
 Our ability to generate product revenues will depend on the successful development and eventual commercialization of our most advanced drug candidates.
 We, or our collaborators or licensees, may decide to discontinue development of any or all of our drug candidates at any time for commercial, scientific or other reasons.
-For example, in early 2016, we decided to discontinue the studies of ruxolitinib in pancreatic cancer and solid tumors and INCB39110 in pancreatic cancer.
+For example, in early 2016, we decided to discontinue the studies of ruxolitinib in pancreatic cancer and solid tumors and itacitinib in pancreatic cancer.
 If a product is developed but not approved or marketed, we may have spent significant amounts of time and money on it, which could adversely affect our operating results and financial condition as well as our business plans.